 Make It Work

-Dependent on the size of your family and number of people using your kitchen-diner areas, it’s everyone and work well for you and your family. is really good, it’s not going to be worth it if it doesn’t suit your everyday routines.
+Dependent on the size of your family and number of people using your kitchen-diner areas, it’s important to design the areas to accommodate everyone and work well for you and your family.
+Whilst creating a space that looks stylish and unique is really good, it’s not going to be worth it if it doesn’t suit your everyday routines.

 Try to design the areas with numbers in mind, it may be beneficial to have two bar stools in the kitchen area for breakfast, with a table for everyone to use for dinner time.
 Similarly, you may need to introduce some key features such as a sideboard and bookcase to store essential items that you may need to use, such as table cloths, napkins and so on.